 The interactions we have as a society depend heavily on what we can see, hear, say, touch, and remember.
-Not everyone has the same senses and abilities, so it's important to keep in mind the wide range of humanity in everything we do.
+It's important to keep in mind the wide range of ways people interact with the world so that we can design a workplace that is inclusive for all of us.
 The goal of this toolkit is to provide employees with an overall understanding of the disability community as well as how to be inclusive in day-to-day work activities, organizational planning and processes, and more.

 Start Your Disability Inclusion Journey